Photo Credit: Sarah Stacke/IRC

 Validate to clients that it is normal to feel a wide range of emotions, including feeling sad, stressed, confused, scared, or angry during this time.
 Share resources to help normalize what they may be feeling:

-- Newly added!
-The Refugee Response, Coronavirus (COVID-19), COVID-19 Symptom/Exposure Response, Managing Stress and Anxiety During COVID-19, and Fake News and Scams, COVID-19 – These videos, produced by The Refugee Response in partnership with Catholic Charities, Diocese of Cleveland Migration and Refugee Service and the Ohio Department of Health, are available in Arabic (Middle Eastern dialect), Arabic (Sudanese dialect), Arkanese, Burmese, Dari, English, French, Kachin, Karen, Karenni, Kinyarwanda, Kirundi, Kiswahili, Kurdish-Kurmanji, Sorani Kurdish, Nepali, Pashto, Rohingya, Russian, Somali, Spanish, Swahili, Tigrinya, Ukranian, and Vietnamese.
+- The Refugee Response, Managing Stress and Anxiety During COVID-19 – These videos, produced by The Refugee Response in partnership with Catholic Charities, Diocese of Cleveland Migration and Refugee Service and the Ohio Department of Health, are available in Arabic (Middle Eastern dialect), Arabic (Sudanese dialect), Arkanese, Burmese, Dari, English, French, Kachin, Karen, Karenni, Kinyarwanda, Kirundi, Kiswahili, Kurdish-Kurmanji, Sorani Kurdish, Nepali, Pashto, Rohingya, Russian, Somali, Spanish, Swahili, Tigrinya, Ukranian, and Vietnamese.

 - World Health Organization (WHO), Coping with Stress During the 2019-nCoV Outbreak – This short document uses images and text to convey tips about coping with stress.
 Also available in Arabic, Chinese, French, Spanish, and Russian.